swcreative/project0/README.md

 # TIC TAC TOE

 This is a simple Tic Tac Toe game.
+This was created as an assignment as part of the General Assembly Software Engineering Immersive course (2019).

 ## THE WAY THIS WORKS
 The game starts with two players, player X and player O.